blakewforeman/dirtworm/README.md

 # dirtworm
-Not a very hungry caterpillar
+Not a very hungry caterpillar, but could eat